A Transformer-Based Contrastive Learning Approach for Few-Shot Sign Language Recognition: Proposed Model

 \subsection{Transformer}

-The sequence of coordinates $X$ from a sequence of images $V$ will serve as input to a multi-layer Transformer encoder based on the implementation from \cite{vaswani2017attention}.
-As in BERT \cite{devlin2018bert}, the first element of every sequence is a special classification token, \texttt{[CLS]}, in which its final hidden state is used as an accumulated sequence representation.
-This hidden state is used to make comparisons in the embedding space mapped by the model.
-The Transformer model with its inputs and outputs is shown in Figure \ref{fig:transformer}.
+The coordinate sequence $X$ serves as input to a multi-layer Transformer encoder based on \cite{vaswani2017attention}.
+As in BERT \cite{devlin2018bert}, a special classification token, \texttt{[CLS]}, is prepended to every sequence; its final hidden state is used as the aggregate sequence representation and is passed through a final linear layer to produce the embedding used for comparisons (Figure~\ref{fig:transformer}).